HMS Sceptre (1781): Wrecking

 While under the command of Captain Valentine Edwards, Sceptre was caught at anchor in a storm on 5 November 1799 along with seven other ships in Table Bay, near the Cape of Good Hope.
 At 10:30am, the captain ordered the topmasts struck, and the fore and main yards lowered in order to ease the ship in the strengthening winds.
 At midday, the ship fired a feu de joie on the occasion of the Gunpowder Plot, suggesting no apparent apprehension about the oncoming storm.
 However within half an hour, the main anchor cable parted and despite the laying of a secondary one, this also broke.
 At approximately 7pm, the ship was driven ashore onto a reef at Woodstock Beach at the site of the present-day Royal Cape Yacht Club and battered to pieces.
 One account states approximately 349 seamen and marines were killed or drowned.
 One officer, two midshipmen, 47 seamen, and one marine were saved from the wreck, but nine of these died on the beach.
 The ship was wrecked a few hundred meters from the spot where a similar sized Danish warship, the Oldenborg was also wrecked in the same hurricane.

 On 14 December, the surviving junior officers and crew were subjected to a court martial (standard on the loss of a ship) but all were acquitted and no blame was apportioned for the loss of the ship.

-By contrast, the captain of Oldenborg managed to save all 446 men on board his vessel.